glicerico/wordcat_transformer/journal.md

  This will help guide the parameters to use for clustering.
  Tune parameters with training data, evaluate against test data.

-~~TODO: words disambiguated in some sentences are not considered in other sentences.
+~~TODO: In reference corpus, words disambiguated in some sentences are not considered ambiguous in other sentences.
  Will attempt to export to disamb file only those that are disambiguated in key corpus.~~ DONE

+ ***********
+ There is only one instance of `colorless` in the `senseval2_lexical_train.xml` corpus, which in bert-sense is counted together with all the `coloUrless` occurrences through use of the lemmatization, but in my code it gets distinguished, so it causes problem with clustering that it occurs only once.
+ I guess I should always use threshold > 1

+ TODO (efficiency improvement, non-braking): Convert ambiguous_gold to a set